wavefrontHQ/wavefront-sdk-go/README.md

         Host : "proxyHostname or proxyIPAddress",

-        // At least one port should be set below. tracingPort         : 30001,    // the same port as the customTracingListenerPorts configured in the wavefront proxy MetricsPort         : 2878,    // set this (typically 2878) to send metrics DistributionPort    : 2878,   // set this (typically 2878) to send distributions TracingPort         : 30000, // set this to send tracing spans
+        // At least one port should be set below.
+        MetricsPort         : 2878,    // set this (typically 2878) to send metrics
+        DistributionPort    : 2878,   // set this (typically 2878) to send distributions
+        TracingPort         : 30000, // set this to send tracing spans. the same port as the customTracingListenerPorts configured in the wavefront proxy
         FlushIntervalSeconds: 10,   // flush the buffer periodically, defaults to 5 seconds.
     }